-14.1.
+12.1.
 Text from the Bylaws: “(i) The Approval Action does not relate to a Fundamental Bylaw Amendment and is (A) supported by three or more Decisional Participants and (B) not objected to by more than one Decisional Participant; or (ii) The Approval Action relates to a Fundamental Bylaw Amendment and is (A) supported by three or more Decisional Participants (including the Fundamental Bylaw Amendment PDP Decisional Participant if the Board Notice included a PDP Fundamental Bylaw Statement) and (B) not objected to by more than one Decisional Participant.”

-14.2.
-Issue: The higher threshold should apply not only to Fundamental Bylaws, but also to the Articles of Incorporation as per the CCWG-Accountability Recommendations.
+12.2.
+Issue: The higher threshold should apply not only to Fundamental Bylaws, but also to the Articles of Incorporation.
+[Lawyers’ comment: This is not addressed in the CCWG Proposal.]

-14.3.
-Recommendation: Review the language to ensure it is consistent with the CCWG-Accountability Recommendations.
+12.3.
+Recommendation: Review the language to ensure it is consistent with the CCWG Proposal.

+[Lawyers’ comment: The CCWG Proposal did not address whether a higher threshold relating to PDP-related Fundamental Bylaw amendments or Articles amendments would apply.
+It only addressed the higher threshold relating to PDP-related Standard Bylaws amendments (see Annex 2, Paragraph 54).
+In response to a question from the legal teams, the Bylaws Coordination Group confirmed that that the PDP threshold requirement should also apply to Fundamental Bylaws amendments but did not address whether the PDP threshold requirement should apply to Articles amendments.
+If the CCWG believes that it should, it should so indicate in its recommendation to review the language to ensure that it is consistent with the CCWG Proposal and as further directed.]

 Conclusion

 In conclusion, we reiterate that these comments are not offered as criticism of the outstanding work performed by the legal drafting team in producing these Draft Bylaws.
-We commend the lawyers involved for the collegial manner in which this exceptionally complex task was undertaken, and for the work product, which with the few exceptions noted here embodies the spirit of the CCWG-Accountability recommendations.
+We commend the lawyers involved for the collegial manner in which this exceptionally complex task was undertaken, and for the work product, which with the few exceptions noted here embodies the spirit of the CCWG Proposal.
+[Lawyers’ comment: Note that a few of the exceptions noted above do not appear in the CCWG Proposal.]

 Our group looks forward to the adoption of these Bylaws and is committed to remaining fully engaged in their finalization, as well as the rest of the implementation effort.